jonsuh/fix-twitter/README.md

 ## Install

+t.co Remove is available on the Chrome Web Store: [chrome.google.com/webstore/detail/gnmfhemkaclbeooiklobpejpoihpfnfd](https://chrome.google.com/webstore/detail/gnmfhemkaclbeooiklobpejpoihpfnfd/).

+However, if you’d like to manually install this extension:

 1. Either (A) download and unzip the files or (B) clone this repository where you want to store this extension:

 ```